Neoteroi/BlackSheep-Docs/docs/requests.md

     ```

 #### Reading streams
-Reading streams enables reading bodies of big size using asynchronous
+Reading streams enables reading large-sized bodies using an asynchronous
 generator.
 The example below saves a file of arbitrary size without blocking
 the event loop: